-people's own moral and ethical codes, their 'core beliefs' (such as a belief in helping people) or their 'standards' (such as standards of 'decent behaviour' and how people treat each other), underpinning practice.
+Many behavioural and attitudinal descriptions of professionalism, such as those reflecting empathy and caring, framed it as an expression of fundamental, inherent qualities on the part of the professional.
+When talking about this personal level of construct, with professionalism as a 'part of the self', there were many references to people's own moral and ethical codes, their 'core beliefs' (such as a belief in helping people) or their 'standards' (such as standards of 'decent behaviour' and how people treat each other), underpinning practice.
 In this way professionalism was seen by both educators and students as 'intrinsic', referring to qualities which may be innate or at least pre-existing, exemplified by statements such as 'you have it or you don't' and 'you should just know'.

-"To me, people's values underpin everything they do as a professional...and so, from my point of view, professionalism has come from before I even entered the profession... it's not about the job you do or anything like that, it's about what is decent behaviour to another person."
-(FG18, paramedic classroom educator)
+"To me, people's values underpin everything they do as a professional... and so, from my point of view, professionalism has come from before I even entered the profession... it's not about the job you do or anything like that, it's about what is decent behaviour to another person."

 "I think you have a core belief as well, it's your core standards of what you think is acceptable and not acceptable."
-(FG13, OT placement educator)

-"When I said intrinsic I meant I just thought that you should know what a professional should be, you should know how a professional should act because it's a term that's just like, you should know...how to be a professional.
+(FG13, occupational therapy placement educator) "When I said intrinsic I meant I just thought that you should know what a professional should be, you should know how a professional should act because it's a term that's just like, you should know... how to be a professional.
 If you don't, you're not."
 (FG9, paramedic student)